dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 																												       10. The -gaussian_radius n option defines the radius of influence for Gaussian interpolation.
 The default is 120.
 Ignored if the method is not GAUSSIAN.

-																													   11. The -prob_cat_thresh n option sets the threshold to compute the probability of occurrence.
+																													   11.The -prob_cat_thresh string option sets the threshold to compute the probability of occurrence.
 The default is set to disabled.
 This option is relevant when calculating practically perfect forecasts.

 																													       12. The -vld_thresh n option sets the required ratio of valid data for regridding.
 The default is 0.5.